How to become a nutritionist? What qualifications do I need to become a nutritionist?

 Residential, clinical placement and examination requirements:

-If you are planning to undertake your studies via correspondence (online, distance or off-campus), be sure to check if you will be required to attend any residential sessions (generally a few days each semester where you are required to attend the university for a block of lectures or laboratory sessions).
-Remember to factor the cost of travel, accommodation and possibly time off work to attend these.
+If you are planning to study via distance (online, distance or off-campus) ask if you need to attend residential sessions (generally a few days each semester where you attend university campus for a block of lectures or laboratory sessions).
+Remember to think about extra costs including travel, accommodation and possibly time off work to attend these.
 Also check how clinical hours are required to be completed and whether there is assistance finding placements with nutrition professionals.
-Many online, distance and correspondence courses also require you to attend exams.
+Many online, distance and correspondence courses require you to attend exams.
 Make sure you know where your nearest examination centre is.

 Type of nutrition course delivery – Online, distance or face-to-face / classroom based learning: